Understanding Elavil (Amitriptyline)

 - Suicidal thoughts

 Elavil can be an effective way to help manage depression and chronic pain, but it’s important to remember that abuse of any prescription drug can be dangerous and lead to the development of a serious addiction.
-If you think that a loved one may be abusing or addicted to Elavil, know that there are multiple treatment options available to you.
-Contact a dedicated treatment specialist and get started on the road towards recovery today.
+If you think that a loved one may be abusing or addicted to Elavil, know that there are multiple treatment options available.